Infomaniak/infomaniak-openid-connect/readme.txt

-=== OpenID Connect Infomaniak ===
+=== Infomaniak Connect for OpenID ===
 Tags: oauth, openid, infomaniak
 Tested up to: 6.8
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later

-The OpenID Connect Infomaniak Client plugin allows easy integration of OAuth2 authentication with Infomaniak into your WordPress site.
+The Infomaniak Connect for OpenID plugin allows easy integration of OAuth2 authentication with Infomaniak into your WordPress site.
 With this plugin, users can log into your WordPress site using their Infomaniak credentials, which simplifies the authentication process and enhances security.